 • has had its legal authority to provide postsecondary education suspended, revoked, or terminated.

-The Council will promptly review the candidate status, provisional accreditation, or accreditation of a college when a recognized institutional agency takes an adverse action with respect to the parent body for a college, or places that institution on public probation.
-The Council may review the candidate status, provisional accreditation, or accreditation of a college when a recognized programmatic accrediting agency takes an adverse action for reasons associated with the overall institution, rather than the specific program.
+The Council will promptly review the candidate status, preaccreditation, or accreditation of a college when a recognized institutional agency takes an adverse action with respect to the parent body for a college, or places that institution on public probation.
+The Council may review the candidate status, preaccreditation, or accreditation of a college when a recognized programmatic accrediting agency takes an adverse action for reasons associated with the overall institution, rather than the specific program.

-The Council will notify the US Secretary of Education, each state board of podiatric medicine, and the regional accrediting agency of these decisions by providing a copy of the letter sent to the institution.
+The Council will notify the US Secretary of Education, each state board of podiatric medicine, and the nationally recognized institutional accrediting agency (if the institution holds membership in a nationally recognized institutional accrediting association), of these decisions by providing a copy of the letter sent to the institution.
 The public notification will appear on the CPME website and in publications distributed by the Council and APMA.

 All final accreditation decisions determined within the most recent calendar year are announced in the Council’s annual report.
 Actions requiring prompt public notification are announced in the APMA News and on the Council’s website.
 The Council also publishes CPME 100, Accredited